ProspectEye/ProspectEye-Email-API/README.md

 Example on integration setup
 ---------------------
-A link in the email can look like this: http://www.example.com/showcase.php?pedata=M1237632
+A link in the email can look like this: http://www.example.com/showcase.php?pe_data=M1237632

-The data that your Email Marketing Solution should add to every url in the emails is the parameter pedata=M1237632. pedata=M is the identifier for your solution where M could be any letter.
+The data that your Email Marketing Solution should add to every url in the emails is the parameter pe_data=M1237632. pe_data=M is the identifier for your solution where M could be any letter.
 ProspectEye will reserve a letter for you.
 The rest is an id (1237632) that is an unique identifier for the information about the email recipient.
 The information should be collectable via a webservice where the url-id is the identifier to fetch the data.